 What: Nestled away in the hilly Hanover neighbourhood of Brighton, Starfish & Coffee is an independent café which really has gone all out with its brunch offering.
 The generous portions here certainly won’t leave you needing much else to eat before dinner and that’s no bad thing when the food tastes so good.
-A favourite on the brunch menu are the breakfast bowls which consist of a large sourdough roll filled with a breakfast filling and then oven baked.
+Favourites on the brunch menu are the full English and vegetarian equivalents, and the loaded seasonal soups.

 Where: 32 Egremont Place, BN2 0GA

 What: If it's a bit more of a special brunch that you're looking for, you can't go wrong with a table at The Ivy.
 Just like all branches at the classic restaurant group, The Ivy in the Lanes is both brightly and stylishly decorated to give the place a classy feel.
 The brunch menu, offered only at weekends, means business too and features starters as well as mains.
 A particular favourite of ours is the hot buttermilk pancakes with Greek yoghurt, fresh berries and strawberry sauce.